JaneliaSciComp/dilucid/README.txt

 Dilucid

 This project implements a cron job that runs on login1.int.janelia.org.
-It monitors a folder (currently /nrs/svoboda/dilucid-drop) for .avi files, and when it finds them it runs DeepLabCut on them, placing the output .h5 file in a parallel location in
+It monitors a folder (usually named something like /something/something/dilucid-drop) for .avi files, and when it finds them it runs DeepLabCut on them, placing the output .h5 file in a parallel location, typically named something like

-    /nrs/svoboda/dilucid-drop-output .
+    /something/something/dilucid-drop-output .

 Each folder under dilucid-drop is a "single-network folder".
 The network used to analyze the videos placed in that folder is found in a